mnemnion/JLpeg.jl/Plans.md

            accordingly.
 It's a major operation from my perspective, we'd need to obtain a pointer to the Vector somehow and correct all the instruction labels, but probably worth the most speedup after a type-stable dispatch.
   - [X]  Struct packing
+    - [ ]  Eventually this needs to include explicit padding which puts `.op` in the 15th byte, this involves splitting big vector instructions into a second instruction which doesn't have a meaningful opcode.
+Caveat decoder!
   - [ ]  Use Stack from DataStructures.jl for the instruction/capture/mark stacks.
          Proposed block size of 512 for VM and Caps and 256 for marks, which should stay much smaller than that in a well-functioning program.